-o.
+p.
 Income and Costs Related to Treasury Services

 When directed by the Secretary of the Treasury, the Bank is required by the Federal Reserve Act to serve as fiscal agent and depositary of the United States Government.
 By statute, the Treasury has appropriations to pay for these services.
-During the years ended December 31, 2018 and 2017, the Bank was reimbursed for all services provided to the Treasury as its fiscal agent.
+Revenue generated by the Bank in performing fiscal agent activities is recognized when the Bank's performance obligations are satisfied.
+During the years ended December 31, 2019 and 2018, the Bank was reimbursed for all services provided to the Treasury as its fiscal agent.